-This document contains the FAQ for the new Microlink communications protocol that APC is migrating Smart-UPS products to
+This document contains the FAQ for the new Microlink communications protocol that APC uses in next generation Smart-UPS products

 Models beginning with SURTD, SMX, SMC, or SMT